alan-turing-institute/tapas/docs/source/index.rst

 - Privacy researchers who want to test and develop new attacks against synthetic data generators.

-``PrivE`` implements a panoply of diverse attacks in order to extract private information about real datasets from synthetic datasets.
+``TAPAS`` implements a panoply of diverse attacks in order to extract private information about real datasets from synthetic datasets.
 Importantly, should no attack be found to succeed, it does not mean that the generator is safe, as more sophisticated/specifically tailored attacks might exist.
 This package thus